ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch25.md

-- A detailed discussion of the pitfalls of concluding statistical significance from nonoverlapping confidence intervals: Martin Krzywinski and Naomi Altman, â€œError Barsâ€?
+- A detailed discussion of the pitfalls of concluding statistical significance from nonoverlapping confidence intervals: Martin Krzywinski and Naomi Altman, "Error Bars"?
 (2013),
   <https://www.nature.com/articles/nmeth.2659>.

 - A more detailed explanation of the binomial proportion confidence